godotengine/godot-docs/tutorials/inputs/custom_mouse_cursor.rst

 1. Using project settings
 2. Using a script

 Using project settings is a simpler (but more limited) way to customize the mouse cursor.
-The second way is more customizable, but involves scripting.
+The second way is more customizable, but involves scripting:

 .. note::